spekulatius/laravel-commonmark-blog-example/blog/index.md

 The blade-rendering function of gets the following parameters passed:

- - the complete frontmatter (merged from the `defaults.list` in [`config/blog.php`](https://github.com/spekulatius/laravel-commonmark-blog/blob/main/config/blog.php) and this pages frontmatter,
+ - the complete frontmatter (merged from the `defaults` in [`config/blog.php`](https://github.com/spekulatius/laravel-commonmark-blog/blob/main/config/blog.php) and this pages frontmatter,
  - the commonmark-rendered content (this text) as `content`,
  - the `current_page` for the number of the page, and
  - the `total_pages` as the total number of pages.